MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ScanAvgCPULoadFactor
-Removes specified maximum percentage CPU usage for a scan.
+Indicates that the cmdlet removes specified maximum percentage CPU usage for a scan.

 ```yaml
 Type: SwitchParameter